shieladixon/RC2014-TMS9918A/README.md

 SIMON.COM / SIMON.IHX - go on, guess!
 A very playable game of Simon by yours truly, with graphic display and optionally (recommended) AY sound.
 Pick 4 keys from each quarter of the keyboard - I like Q O Z M.

+Sprite Designer - The TMS can display 32 sprites on-screen.
+They're single-colour but can be overlaid for multicolour sprites.
+This folder contains binaries for a work-in-progress sprite designer which will help anyone wanting to make multicolour sprites for a game, demo or just have fun drawing.

 ## Viewing the .sc2 and .sc3 image files